guylangston/ConsoleZ/README.md

 - [X] UI Components : Percentage Complete Graph, etc
 - [ ] ASCII large fonts
 - [ ] Markdown formatting
+- [ ] Safe Chaining (write to file)

+## Status

+This library is ALPHA status.
+Meaning core interfaces and algorityms may change.
+At present this library is not ready for production.

+Please create a github issue for any features/bugs.

 ## Screenshots